How do I market my independent bookstore? Top 5 tips

 Smart local booksellers read and respond to all their online reviews and develop plans to get more reviews (click to learn the right and wrong ways to get more reviews in our in-depth article).

 Responding appropriately to all reviews starts attracting more customers to your bookstore and enhances your online reputation.
 (For our primer on how to deal with negative reviews, click the link.)
+In addition, in Womply’s study, businesses that regularly respond to their online business reviews earn up to 49% more revenue.

 3. Get involved in your community and capitalize on the “buy local” movement